risdenk/hadoop_book/examples/kerberos.md

 ```

 ## Keytabs
 A keytab must be treated like a password.
-Although it is not in clear text, someone having access to a keytab is just like having access to your password since they can then impersonate you.
+Although it is not in clear text, having access to a keytab is the same as having your password since they can then impersonate you.

 ### Manually Creating Keytab (w/ password)
 ```bash